OktarinTentakel/jqueryannex/readme.md

 Another example?
 Flexible, centrally disablable console logging with check if the console is available.

 Some more?
 Polling.
 A real isNaN.
 Pythonic string formatting.
 Precise long running timers.
 Method throttling.
 History manipulation.
 Image preloading.
 Webfont display callback.
+Sane date objects.
 And so on and so forth ...

 Generally speaking: everytime i need some general missing functionality, semantically fitting with the jQuery core, I implement a generic solution.
 If something gets absorbed by the core it will be removed.